GatoGraphQL/ExtensionStarter/README.md

 ...like this:

 - Rename entry `"wpackagist-plugin/your-extension"` to `"wpackagist-plugin/your-wordpress-integration-plugin"`, where `your-wordpress-integration-plugin` is the slug of the WordPress integration plugin for the extension (eg: `woocommerce`, `wordpress-seo`, etc)
-- Replace the version constraint `"^1.7"` to the one needed for that integration plugin:
+- Replace the version constraint `"^1.7"` to the one needed for that integration plugin

 Edit file `layers/GatoGraphQLForWP/packages/your-extension-schema/phpstan.neon.dist`, replacing: